South Tangerang: Planned MRT Jakarta Stations on the Lebak Bulus–Pamulang Line

+This line aims to enhance connectivity across South Tangerang, facilitating access to educational institutions, marketplaces, residential areas, and transportation hubs.

+In the long term, the Jakarta MRT North-South Line is also planned to extend from Pondok Cabe in South Tangerang, Banten, to Ancol Marina in North Jakarta, creating a seamless transit connection between the southern and northern regions of Greater Jakarta.

 There are two toll roads servicing the city, namely Jakarta–Serpong Toll Road and Jakarta–Tangerang Toll Road.
 There are also several toll roads currently under planning.
 The plans are for a Serpong-Balaraja Toll Road which will continue the Jakarta-Serpong toll road, and Jakarta Outer Ring Road 2 which will be connecting the city to Soekarno–Hatta International Airport in the near future.
 Kunciran-Serpong Toll Road and Serpong-Cinere Toll Road are the latest new infrastructure built in the city.

 Pondok Cabe Airport – which is used for military and civilian services – is the only airport located within the city boundaries.
 It is owned by PT Pertamina, the national oil company.
 The airport is also used for the maintenance base for Pelita Air Service, also owned by PT Pertamina.

 Cycle rickshaws (becak) are still available in some areas in the city.
 Becak is the only method of transportation currently forbidden to operate in Jakarta as its slow speed has allegedly led to congestion in the traffic of Jakarta.
 However, since South Tangerang is located on the outskirts of Jakarta (instead of the city proper), it is allowed in the city.

 In April 2015, Corridor-2 of Trans Anggrek Circle Line which is similar to TransJakarta has been launched to serve public from Pondok Cabe Terminal to Rawa Buntu Station of KRL Jabodetabek.
 It was free until end of 2015, but only operated between 06:00–09:00, 11:00-14:00 and 16:00–18:00 with notation time of serve will be added as needed.
 The other seven corridors will be applied gradually.